frelon/suse-elemental/docs/linux-only-image.md

 # Building a Linux-only Image

-This section provides an overview of how customers wishing to build a Linux-only image can leverage the `elemental3-toolkit` command-line client to install an operating system on a target device.
+This section provides an overview of how users wishing to build a Linux-only image can leverage the `elemental3-toolkit` command-line client to install an operating system on a target device.

 ## Prerequisites